-ShipBob’s distributed inventory model allows merchants to strategically split products across different fulfillment center locations.
-Once an orders is placed, it is routed to the nearest fulfillment center.
+ShipBob’s distributed inventory model allows merchants to strategically split products across different fulfilment centre locations.
+Once an orders is placed, it is routed to the nearest fulfilment centre.
 When your orders travel less distance, you save both money and time in transit.

-ShipBob continues to add more locations to its US network, as well as global fulfillment locations.
+ShipBob continues to add more locations to its US network, as well as global fulfilment locations.

 We also provide insights into inventory allocation based on historical order data, which allows merchants to determine their ideal distribution strategy in order to reduce shipping costs and speed up transit times.

-“ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.”
+“ShipBob has been a great ally as they have fulfilment centres all over the US, facilitating a 2-3 day delivery time for any customer in the US.”

 Andrea Lisbona, Founder & CEO ofTouchland

 Today’s fast-growing retailers sell via multiple sales channels, rather than relying on just one (e.g,, their online store) to attract sales, which is key to growth.